beingkarnage/CollegePortal/README.md

 Firstly create some dummy credentials with admin panle.login to admin panel by running admin_login.html.Now start College Portal by runing st.java you can login as a faculty or student by st.java

 ## Note:
 This my first project on Github kindly if you have any suggestions or feedbacks feel free to message me.
-I would love to hear you from you.
+I would love to hear from you.
 Thankyou for reading this.